daily word - self-promotion?

 Add new comment

-daily word - good or evil?
+daily word - comfort?

 Dale Cresap's picture